dhillonavdeep/soft-engg-project-may-2024-se-may-Team_8/Seek_clone/readme.md

 6. Install the dependencies using "pip install -r requirements.txt"

 7. Run the ollama part using following steps (assuming you've installed ollama.exe and done the setup part):
-    -Open windows powershell
+    - Open windows powershell
-    -Run the command "ollama run gemma:2b" (This will start the ollama server locally)
+    - Run the command "ollama run gemma:2b" (This will start the ollama server locally)

 8. Run the command "python app.py" to run the app